-How Seattle hotelier Ambassador Gordon Sondland was thrust into Trump-Ukraine controversy
+How Seattle hotelier Ambassador Gordon Sondland made himself a central figure in Trump-Ukraine controversy

 Just a few months after his disavowal, Sondland reversed course and gave Trump’s inaugural committee $1 million, routed through four separate LLCs.
 A year later Trump rewarded Sondland, who had no prior diplomatic experience, naming him U.S. ambassador to the European Union.

-Now Sondland, a Mercer Island native whose refugee parents ran a dry-cleaning business in West Seattle for a quarter-century, is at the center of the House’s impeachment inquiry of Trump.
+Now Sondland, a Mercer Island native whose refugee parents ran a dry-cleaning business in West Seattle for a quarter-century, is at the center of the House impeachment inquiry of Trump.
 After building a successful business that gave him vast wealth and prestige as a philanthropist, Sondland, 62, is now embroiled in a scandal that risks defining his career.

-He is named in the whistleblower report that led to the impeachment investigation in Trump’s alleged abuse of power, and has been asked to testify before Congress this week.
+He is named in the whistleblower report that led to the impeachment investigation into Trump’s alleged abuse of power, and has been asked to testify before Congress this coming week.

 Text messages released by House Democrats on Thursday show Sondland responding to another diplomat who objected to a seeming quid pro quo — linking U.S. foreign policy in Ukraine with Trump’s political interests.